peeweemiwie/git-command-line/README.md

 ## terminal command

-    $ mkdir sass - create a new directory
+    $ mkdir directory-name -- create a new directory
-    $ rmdir sass - delete a directory
+    $ rmdir directory-name -- delete a directory
+    $ rm -rf directory-name -- delete a directory with file(s)
-    $ touch new-file - create a new file
+    $ touch new-file -- create a new file